svick/core-docs/docs/essentials/exceptions/exceptions.md

 # Handling and throwing exceptions

 Applications must be able to handle errors that occur during execution in a consistent manner.
-The common language runtime provides a model for notifying applications of errors in a uniform way.
-All .NET Framework operations indicate failure by throwing exceptions.
+The Common Language Runtime provides a model for notifying applications of errors in a uniform way. .NET operations indicate failure by throwing exceptions.

 ## Changes for .NET Core
 Exception handling for .NET Core works the same as .NET Framework with the following exceptions.
 - You no longer should (or can) add a serialization constructor.
 - The SystemException and ApplicationException classes have been removed.

-## Exceptions in the .NET Framework
+## Exceptions in .NET

 An exception is any error condition or unexpected behavior that is encountered by an executing program.
-Exceptions can be raised because of a fault in your code or in code that you call (such as a shared library), unavailable operating system resources, unexpected conditions the common language runtime encounters (such as code that cannot be verified), and so on.
+Exceptions can be raised because of a fault in your code or in code that you call (such as a shared library), unavailable operating system resources, unexpected conditions the common language runtime encounters, and so on.
 Your application can recover from some of these conditions, but not from others.
 Although you can recover from most application exceptions, you cannot recover from most runtime exceptions.

-In the .NET Framework, an exception is an object that inherits from the [System.Exception](https://msdn.microsoft.com/en-us/library/system.exception) class.
+In .NET, an exception is an object that inherits from the [System.Exception](https://msdn.microsoft.com/en-us/library/system.exception) class.
 An exception is thrown from an area of code where a problem has occurred.
 The exception is passed up the stack until the application handles it or the program terminates.

 ## Exceptions vs. traditional error-handling methods